Cdaprod/repocate/README.md

    make install
    ```

-   This will install the Repocate script and set up necessary configurations.

 2. **Configure Your Environment:**

-   Customize your `.zshrc` and Neovim settings to tailor the environment to your needs.
-Configuration files are located in `~/.config/repocate/`.
+   Customize your environment via configuration files located in `~/.config/repocate/`.

-3. **Build Your Docker Image:**
+3. **Build Docker Images:**

-   You can build and push Docker images using the provided GitHub Actions workflows, which handle dynamic port management, caching, and versioning.
+   Leverage the provided GitHub Actions workflows to manage image builds, port assignments, and versioning.

 ## Contributing

-We welcome contributions to improve Repocate!
-To contribute:
+We welcome contributions!
+Here's how you can help:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/your-feature`).